Foundations First Group Consulting

 B. Psych Sci · Hons (Candidate) · Behavioural Science Consultant

-Her clinical work spans NDIS behaviour support across children, youth justice, and forensic settings, alongside counselling and corporate wellbeing consulting.
-Whether the client is an eight year old learning how their own brain works, a young person in the justice system, or a workforce of three hundred, the thread is the same: rigorous psychological science, translated into language and tools the people using them can actually apply.
+Her clinical work spans behaviour support across children, disability, youth justice and forensic settings, alongside counselling and corporate consulting.
+She is also an established grant and tender writer, most recently designing the program model and leading the successful submission for a multi million dollar national trial supporting adolescent boys.
+Whether the reader is an eight year old learning how their own brain works, a funding assessor, or a workforce of three hundred, the thread is the same: rigorous psychological science, translated into something people can actually use.

 Psychosocial Safety Training Consultant